DFE-Digital/bat-design-history/app/glossary.md

 Initial teacher training (ITT)
 : The training you have to do to become a teacher.
 It's usually fine to say 'teacher training' rather than 'initial teacher training'.
 The 'ITT' abbreviation should be avoided - instead say teacher training, or just training.

+Lead school
+: The main organisation in a School Direct partnership.
+It can be a maintained school, academy, head office, sixth form college, pupil referral unit, or free school.
+It partners with other schools and accredited bodies to deliver teacher training courses.
+It has overall responsibility for making sure that School Direct criteria are upheld, and for requesting training places from DfE.
+Places are allocated directly to the lead school.
+A 'good' or 'outstanding' Ofsted rating is a requirement for lead schools.

 Marketing name
 : The commonly used name of an educational organisation.
 This may not be the legal name.